JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 @.
 Inspector Coffey said that leaseholders are left with two bleak options: moving out of the area or remaining but being impoverished.
 Like-for-like swap was the only option that would have enabled leaseholders to remain in the area without being impoverished. *We will need to show that the shared equity deal impoverishes leaseholders despite change in the £16k policy.
 (Investigate service charges etc)*

 ## The scheme underlying the Order is not viable and therefore not deliverable.
 @.
-ODPM Circular 2005 says that the scheme underlying the order must be viable and therefore deliverable. (quote 2005 ODPM)

-@.
-ODPM 2015 goes further to say "....."

-@.
 Documents submitted to the examination in public of the AAAP, show that the Aylesbury scheme as envisaged is still not viable and that the viability gap is being bridged by shortchanging leaseholders.
 In Jan 2009, the [draft Aylesbury Area Action Plan](http://35percent.org/img/DraftAAAP.pdf) showed that there was a funding shortfall of £299m.

 ![Page 92 of the [appendices](http://35percent.org/img/DraftAAAP_appendices.pdf) to the [draft AAAP](http://35percent.org/img/DraftAAAP.pdf)](http://35percent.org/img/DraftAAAP_appendices.png)